If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - un libro interesante = an interesting book

-noun first, adjective second
+put the noun first, then the adjective

-How negatives work in Spanish sentences
+How negatives work in Spanish

 To make a sentence negative, put no before the verb.